 A goal cannot be scored directly from a kick-in/roll-in.
 A kick-in/roll-in is awarded:

-- when the whole of the ball passes over a touch line, either on the ground or in the air OR when the ball rises above the designated height restriction after a save or block from the goalkeeper - from the place where it crossed the touch line - to the opponents of the player who last touched the ball - where the playing area is surrounded by barricades, there are no kick ins/roll-ins.
-When the ball leaves the field of play, play is restarted with a goal clearance, by the goalkeeper whose half of the field the ball was in when leaving the field of play
+- when the whole of the ball passes over a touch line, either on the ground or in the air, or hits the ceiling - from the place where it crossed the touch line - to the opponents of the player who last touched the ball - Where the playing area is surrounded by barricades, there are no kick ins/roll-ins.
+When the ball leaves the field of play, play is restarted with a goal clearance, by the goalkeeper whose half of the field the ball was in when leaving the field of play.